docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

           name: nginx-proxy
     ```

-The second part of the setup is the actual mail container.
+The second part of the setup is the `docker-mailserver` container.
 So, in another folder, create another `docker-compose.yml` with the following content (Removed all ENV variables for this example):

 ???+ example "Example Code"